 1. Can NRIs buy property in India?

-2. What documents do NRIs need to buy property in India?
+2. What documents are required for NRI buying property in India?

 3. Are there any restrictions on the type of property NRIs can buy in India?